Krish-Panchani/expo-app-ui/README.md

 ### Adding Components

-To add a component to your project:
+Add a component to your project:

 ```bash
 npx expo-app-ui add custom-text
 ```

 This will:
-- Copy the component template to `components/ui/CustomText.tsx` in your project
+- Copy the component template to `components/ui/custom-text.tsx` in your project
 - Automatically detect and add required dependencies (helpers, constants)
 - Preserve all imports and dependencies
 - Allow you to customize the component as needed